 ssh email@example.com; chmod 700 .ssh; chmod 640 .ssh/authorized_keys

-hadoop-master host, run following commands in sequence, to make sure inter-node connection using SSH without password:
+hadoop-master host, run following commands to make sure inter-node connection using SSH without password:

 ssh hadoop-node-1 ssh hadoop-node-2 ssh hadoop-master ssh hadoop-node-2 ssh hadoop-node-1 ssh hadoop-master